tobipch/algfolded/README.md

 A timer-based trainer for **blindfolded (BLD) speedcubing algorithms**.

-Algfolded started as an [LTCT](https://www.speedsolving.com/wiki/index.php/LTCT) trainer and has grown into a general BLD **algset** trainer: it hosts several algorithm sets side by side, each with its own cases, scrambles and independent progress.
+Algfolded is a general BLD **algset** trainer: it hosts several algorithm sets side by side, each with its own cases, scrambles and independent progress.
 Pick a set, select the cases you want, and drill them with a timer, spaced-repetition-style case selection, per-case notes and optional smart-cube tracking.

 Fork of [Roman Strakhov's ZBLL Trainer](https://github.com/Roman-/zbll), originally adapted with permission from the original author.
 Algorithm data sourced from [blddb](https://github.com/nbwzx/blddb).